-This guide describes how developers can write new connectors for Pulsar IO to move data between Pulsar and other systems.
-It describes how to create a Pulsar IO connector.
+This guide describes how to develop Pulsar connectors to move data between Pulsar and other systems.

 /** * Open connector with configuration * * @param config initialization config * @param sourceContext * @throws Exception IO type exceptions when opening a connector */ void open(final Map<String, Object> config, SourceContext sourceContext) throws Exception;

 This method is called when the source connector is initialized.

 In this method, you can retrieve all connector specific settings through the passed-in